Validark/validark.github.io/src/content/posts/local-zig-compiler-explorer-how-to/index.md

 (I use `EXTRA_ARGS='--language zig'` here because I only care about the dependencies necessary for using Godbolt with the Zig compiler.)

-Next, we are going to download a little script I wrote (admittedly, with the help of AI) and name it `zig.sh`.
+Next, we are going to download a little script I wrote (disclosure: AI wrote the first draft) and name it `zig.sh`.
 Then we give it permission to be "executable":

 ```sh
 curl -o zig.sh https://raw.githubusercontent.com/Validark/Zig-Compiler-Explorer-Shim/refs/heads/main/zig.sh